It’s okay to be angry and tough during negotiations. Get what you want. A Shutterstock Licensed Image.

 Life and living are comprised of white light, charcoal, and fire, all embedded in a stew of emotions, reactions, and projections.
 Living and creating are messy businesses.

-How do we get back on our authentic feet?
+How do we get back on our authentic feet during negotiations?
 How do we become more congruent with the totality of all of our moving parts?
 How do we integrate the yes, the no, and everything in-between so that we’re not afraid of any of it?
 How do we shake off society’s projections and limitations and rise above and beyond it?

 Be real with yourself.
 Honor your perspective and intuition.
 Be true to your feelings in every confrontation, discussion, negotiation, and creative exploration.
 If it’s needed, allow yourself to be raw.
 Demand excellence from yourself and the people around you.
 Take it all in.
 Consume the whole as a truth and reflect the truth back to the All.